citusdata/citus_docs/dist_tables/dml.rst

 Ingesting, Modifying Data (DML)
 ###############################

-The following code snippets use the distributed tables example, see :ref:`ddl`.
+The following code snippets use the Github events example, see :ref:`ddl`.

 Inserting Data
 --------------